farmera/sare_grant/post_processing_steps.md

 #### Practical Examples

+* Different spectral indices offer alternate views of the same data.
 * Seasonal variation in spectral data can be addressed through basic machine learning techniques.
-* Different spectral indices offer alternate views of the same data.

-We tested a variety of spectral index types during this study, always with the goal of discovering which was best suited to the task of revealing an often elusive set of values.
+We tested a variety of spectral index types during this study, always with the goal of discovering which was best suited to the task of revealing an elusive set of values.

 One question we sought to answer was how interaction of NIR light with soil effects the spectral index of an early sugar cane crop. __Figure 1__ shows a pair of early season NDVI images, one taken in late April and one from late May.
 Nitrogen treatments for this crop occurred on April 19, 2017.
-The two images are significant insofar as they potentially reveal the initial response to treatment and the sensitivity of a specific index type in capturing it.
+The two images are significant insofar as they reveal the initial response to treatment and the sensitivity of a specific index type in capturing it.
 Each image is an NDVI of the same section over time following application of 80 lbs N per hectare.
 The first was taken 6 days after N application and serves as a baseline.
 The second is one month later in the season.

 It turns out that this is a typical sort of task in post-processing spectral data.
 We want to analyze image pairs in order to derive a better sense of the sensitivity of a particular index, and to correlate the average index values of each pair.
-However, at least half of the visible area in these images of early sugar cane is composed of __soil__ which should not be included in the averaged NDVI value (e.g. since soil is _not_ photosynthetic).
+However, at least half of the visible area in these images is composed of __soil__ which should not be included in the averaged NDVI value (e.g. soil is _not_ photosynthetic).

 Thus the task is to remove pixels from an image where those pixel values represent soil.
 How might one accomplish this?
 One way is to open up each image in an editor, examine every pixel and guess, based on color, whether it should be